Sample points within JamPolygon

 numeric

-how many total sampled points should be defined, before choosing
+or higher, default 1, how many total valid points should be defined before choosing a subset of points to use.n_ratio=1

 character